kshitijzutshi/VACS/Data_Visualization/README.md

 * Upsample
 * Create synthetic data

+Feature selection
+* Which features are important?
+* Entropy/information of each feature
+* Partial dependencies/marginal contributions of each feature
+* Relations between the features
+* Dependencies between the features

 Scale, normalize and transform
-* When the scale?
+* When to scale?
-* When the normalize?
+* When to normalize?
-* When the transform?
+* When to transform?

 Graphical components
 * X-position